 In our buying guide, we will explain how you can choose the best mehendi cone according to your needs.
 Also, we have included a few extra tips you can use to achieve a darker stain, so make sure you read all way to the end!

-We have discussed the relevant points in the buying guide, now that you know everything about how you should choose a mehendi cone, let us now reveal our picks for the top 4 best mehendi cones you can buy online in India on Amazon and Flipkart.
+Let us now reveal our picks for the top 7 best mehendi cones you can buy online in India on Amazon and Flipkart.

 3. Expert Traders Mehndi Cone Box

 Mehendi Cone Body Art

 Herbal Mehendi Cone

 Budget-Friendly Cones With Sharp Tip for Fine Lines

 Fine Tip Cones for Detailed Patterns

 Mehendi That Will Last for 6 to 7 Days

 Jet black mehendi, also called kali mehendi or Piko in Hindi, is becoming increasingly popular, it might look attractive, but we don’t recommend it to those who are looking for safer options.
 There might be some natural brown mehendi added to the black one; however, it consists of toxic or harmful chemicals which are used in hair dyes as well.